yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 7. [Docker](https://www.docker.com/)

 - Required.
-- Use Docker to spin up a local Azure SQL Edge database.
+- Spin up a local Azure SQL Edge database (required).
+- Spin up a local development environment (optional).
+- How optimized can you make the container?
+How light-weight can you make the image size? (optional).

 8. [Azure SQL Edge](https://azure.microsoft.com/en-us/products/azure-sql/edge)